Crispy Oven Baked Potato

 Pro tip – use the oven, not the microwave!
 I’ve found that no matter that tricks I try, baked potatoes never reheat perfectly in the microwave.

-Instead, remove the baked potato from the fridge and let it adjust to room temperature for an hour or so.
+Instead, remove the potato from the fridge and let it adjust to room temperature for an hour or so.
 Then, reheat it at 375°F in the oven for about 15 minutes.
 It should be good as new!

 Don’t skip out on starch!
 Check out these other potato recipes that you’re going to love!